mehmetatas/dev-server/README.md

 The id generated for the newly inserted entity will return as `X-Id` parameter of the http response header.

+`Content-Type` parameter of the request header should be `application/json`.

 ### GET - Search

     GET http://localhost:8080/users?name=mehmet&surname=atas